- Suited for startups

 Customers have a lot of good things to say about Upstart.
 Most commonly, they praise the:

 - Customer service

 - Quick time to funding

-Although there are a few complaints circulating about this lender, its evident that most borrowers have a very good experience.
-Furthermore, the few complaints are common in the loan industry at-large; you risk being turned down for a loan or paying extra fees from any of Upstart’s competitors as well.
+Although there are a few complaints circulating about Upstart, its evident that most borrowers have a very good experience.
+Furthermore, those complaints are common in the loan industry at-large; you risk being turned down for a loan or paying extra fees from any of Upstart’s competitors as well.